jorge-alvarado-revata/myCV/README.md

 http://notesoninnovation.wordpress.com/

 Education:

+ENERO 2019
+- ELEMENTS OF AI, UNIVERSITY OF HELSINKI AND REAKTOR

+MARZO 2017
+- INTRODUCTION TO BIGDATA AND DATA SCIENCE, PROFESSOR’S WIDOM COURSE

+MARZO 2018
+- NEURAL NETWORKS AND DEEP LEARNING, DEEPLEARNING.AI

 - Diploma in Pymes Esan 2012
 - Master in R + D + i (Innovation research) at the International University of Andalusia - Spain 2010
 - Bachelor in Systems Engineering (Computer Science) National University of San Marcos - Peru 2004